-Covid19: When will Britons be allowed to visit France again?
+Covid-19: When will Britons be able to visit France again?

 Non-resident UK nationals will not be permitted to enter the EU after Brexit - even for urgent family reasons - until the country's coronavirus cases are significantly reduced